UW Canvas Case Study.png

 Redesigns

-Accessibility Research - Calendar Limitation
+Task 1 - Calendar Limitation

 Starting with one of the accessibility issues that was uncovered, we looked at the issue of not having access to the Calendar in Canvas with keyboard navigation and not having access to the Month and Week button once the “accessibility” UI is selected.
 During the design thinking, I thought about the access that users should be able to receive and the design for inclusivity in keyboard navigation.
 If you wish to view the findings, visit the first bullet point in the Accessibility Assessment section.
 These are the design recommendations that I believe will help solve the issue and provide a better experience for the user: